2026 Summer Innovation Program

 Do I have to be a student at WPI to participate?

-No. The program is open to all college and university students who will be entering at least their sophomore, junior or senior year (and graduate students, too) at a regionally-accredited college or university.* In past years students from institutions such as MIT, USC, Carnegie Mellon, Smith, Champlain, Tufts, Clark, Mt.
-Holyoke, RIT, RPI, NYU, Wellesley, Swarthmore, Emerson, UMass Lowell, UMass Boston, UMass Amherst, UMass Dartmouth, Brandeis, Union, Colby, Hampshire, Union, Temple, Brown, Cornell, Bryn Mawr, Pratt, LYIT (Ireland), IUPUI, WIT, Northeastern, Lesley, SVA, RISD, Southern Maine, Penn and Berklee have been accepted.
+No. The program is open to all but preference is given to college and university students who will be entering at least their sophomore, junior or senior year (and graduate students, too) at a regionally-accredited college or university.* In past years students from institutions such as MIT, USC, Carnegie Mellon, Smith, Champlain, Tufts, Clark, Mt.
+Holyoke, RIT, RPI, NYU, Wellesley, Swarthmore, Emerson, BU, UMass Lowell, UMass Boston, UMass Amherst, UMass Dartmouth, MassArt, Brandeis, Acadia (Canada), Vassar, Amherst, Parsons, Fitchburg St., Union, Colby, Hampshire, Union, Temple, Brown, Vassar, Cornell, Bryn Mawr, Pratt, LYIT (Ireland), IUPUI, WIT, Quinnipiac, Northeastern, Swarthmore, Lesley, SVA, RISD, Southern Maine, MECA, Penn, Framingham St., Becker and Berklee have been accepted.

 How many students are accepted into the program?

-We plan to accept 25 students into SIP.
+We hope to accept 15-20 students into SIP.

 * The regional-accreditation requirement may not apply for applicants enrolled in non-US institutions.
 International students must handle their own visas and documents as required.

-** All is subject to change including housing, stipend, duration etc.
+** Pending funding, all is subject to change including stipend, duration etc.

 Are you a company looking to sponsor the program?
 All sponsors receive: